spatie/laravel-data/docs/as-a-data-transfer-object/creating-a-data-object.md

 SongData::from(['name' => 'Rick Astley', 'record_company' => 'RCA Records']);
 ```

-Changing all camelCased property names in a data object to snake_case can be done as such:
+Changing all property names in a data object to snake_case in the data the object is created from can be done as such:

 ```php
 #[MapInputName(SnakeCaseMapper::class)]